Home Financing: Is It Better to Use a Local or National Lender?

-Look at nearly any national lender website and you’ll see these words, or something like it: get approved to buy a home today.
+Look at nearly any national lender's website and you’ll see something like these words: get approved to buy a home today.

-Bigger lenders often have in-house underwriters and a whole team of people ready to process your loan so you may find faster turnaround times with them.
+Larger lenders often have in-house underwriters and a whole team of people ready to process your loan, so you may find faster turnaround times with them.
 And when you’re working on a military PCS timeline, every minute is valuable.

 While you might find local lenders offer a large variety of loans, national lenders typically offer an even broader selection.
-Aside from the basic fixed-rate and adjustable-rate mortgages, you’ll likely be able to choose a VA, FHA loans and more.
+Aside from the basic fixed-rate and adjustable-rate mortgages, you’ll likely be able to choose a VA loan, FHA loan, and more.